Akron RubberDucks: RubberDucks rebrand

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the RubberDucks were placed into the Double-A Northeast.
 They won the Southwest Division title with a 73–46 record.
 They qualified for the championship playoffs by possessing the league's best record.
 Akron defeated the Bowie Baysox, 3–0, in the best-of-five series to win the Double-A Northeast championship.
 Rouglas Odor was selected as the league's Manager of the Year.
-In 2022, the Double-A Northeast reverted back to the Eastern League name, the name historically used by the regional circuit prior to 2021.
+In 2022, the Double-A Northeast reverted to the Eastern League name, the name historically used by the regional circuit prior to 2021.

+Ken Babby sold the team to the Prospector Baseball Group in December 2025.